Talking with child

 The course consists of the following elements:

-• individual supervision for clinical work
+• individual supervision for intensive clinical work

 • small group clinical supervision

-• clinical seminars (assessments, beginnings, work with parents, endings, models of short term psychotherapy and brief consultation)
+• clinical seminars (assessments, beginnings, work with parents, endings, models of short-term psychotherapy and brief consultation)

 • experiential group relations week in year three